PreBiotic vs ProBiotic – The Key Differences

 Prebiotic Side Effects

-According to Healthline, Probiotics can potentially cause the following side effects.
-Gas, Bloating, Constipation, Headaches, Increased Histamine Levels, Infections in some individuals.
+Probiotics can potentially cause the following side effects.
+Gas, Bloating, Constipation, Headaches, Increased Histamine Levels.
+People with a compromised immune systems or recent surgeries should avoid taking probiotics.

 For Prebiotics, the good news is that the side effects are a lot less scary.
 Some of the best Prebiotics come from natural foods you may already eat every day without issue.